Planters National Bank (Richmond, VA)

 Newspaper Excerpt

-The slight run on the Planters' National Bank... continued until about one o'clock, when everything quieted down under the assurance that there was plenty of money to pay all depositors.
+A slight run on the Planters' National Bank, which began on Monday upon the fact of the suspension being made public, continued until about 1 o'clock, when matters quieted down, under the assurance that there was plenty of money to pay all depositors.

 Source